We are reader-supported, earning a commission when you purchase through our links.

 In fact, if anything you will probably be the weakest link.
 If you choose to embed a Donorbox form on your website, you’ll need to make sure your site is secured with HTTPS, too.
 (Squarespace, Wix, and Weebly sites are secured by default).

 Let’s Encrypt is a free, easy way to do so, and Donorbox also offers their help in getting you set.
-It’s something your webmaster should be able to handle within a couple hours.
+It’s something your webmaster should be able to handle within a couple of hours.
 Outside of financial security, it’ll help your site’s SEO too.

 Donorbox processes payments via Stripe, Paypal Express, Apple Pay & Google Pay, so you’re in good hands there, too.
 They are all industry-standard payment processors.
 You can also accept US Bank transfers.

 Once I gave up trying to solve it myself, I ventured over to the support tab and opened an email ticket.
-Donorbox doesn’t have phone support, but honestly as long as the company responds quickly I prefer to just leave an email and be on my way.
+Donorbox doesn’t have phone support, but honestly, as long as the company responds quickly I prefer to just leave an email and be on my way.

 In this case, Donorbox did respond within the same day, and they were extraordinarily thorough.